 The Youth Leadership Project and National Indigenous Youth Council on HIV/AIDS (NIYCHA) represent Indigenous youth across Canada who are working to implement the National Aboriginal Youth Strategy on HIV/AIDS (NAYSHAC).
 NIYCHA represents the leadership and voices of Indigenous youth nationally working on issues of HIV/AIDS and other sexually transmitted infections (STIs), sexual health, and harm reduction.
 NIYCHA has been also been recognized as the first National indigenous Youth Council on HIV/AIDS in the world.

 - Scosha Diamond – Halifax, Nova Scotia Chair

 - Charlene Tuplin – Lennox Island, PEI, Vice-Chair

 - Jack Saddleback – Saskatoon, Saskatchewan, Secretary

 - Alisha Sweezey – Eel Ground, New Brunswick

 - Tommi Hill – New Credit, Ontario

-Openings for membership on NAYCHA: Manitoba, Northwest Territories and Yukon.
-We are specifically seeking Indigenous youth living with or affected by HIV and AIDS and/or other STIs.
+Current openings for membership on NIYCHA: Manitoba, Northwest Territories and British Columbia.
+We are specifically seeking Indigenous youth living with or affected by HIV/AIDS and/or other STIs.

-For more information about CAAN and the National Aboriginal Youth Council on HIV and AIDS contact:
+For more information about CAAN and the National Indigenous Youth Council on HIV and AIDS contact:

 Canadian Aboriginal AIDS Network (CAAN)